 Like Linux containers, Windows containers provide a process and resource isolation boundary.
+Windows Server containers can be used for enterprise multi-tenancy.
 However, because Microsoft does not intend to service Windows container escape vulnerabilities, the use of Windows nodes is not recommended in hostile multi-tenancy scenarios or those where differing risk levels are needed.
 Instead, give each application or development team a separate cluster and Google Cloud project to achieve isolation.

 Deploying your Windows Server applications

 For guidance on deploying your applications, see the following pages: